Oxore/fusesoc-demos/Readme.md

     make -C cores/rv_sopc/data/sw

-Then run `fusesoc`:
+Then run `fusesoc` simulation target:

     fusesoc run --target=sim rv_sopc

+or build with Quartus:

+    fusesoc build --tool=quartus rv_sopc

 At this point there is not much functionality.
 There is `gpio0` at base `0x9100_0000` and `ram0` at base `0x0` which is used to directly load a program with `$radmemh()` function.
+`ram0` has size of just `1kB` to fit into FPGA I am currently using.
-It is also used for stack which starts at `0x0000_4000` and grows down.
+It is also used for stack which starts at `0x0000_0400` and grows down.

 ---